nihalahmed07/Face-Recognititon/dataset/Readme.txt

-In this folder the user data will be collected and stored in folder named as id
+In this folder the user images will be collected and stored in folder named as id